Excessive alcohol use has been reported to be responsible for 80,000 annual deaths in the United States.

 Alcohol consumption was estimated as grams per day.

-The researchers used multivariate Cox proportional hazards model to assess the effects of alcoholic liver diesease on follow-up time to mortality from all causes, cardiovascular disease and liver disease.
+Multivariate Cox proportional hazards model was utilised to assess the effects of alcoholic liver disease on follow-up time to mortality from all causes, cardiovascular disease and liver disease.

-The team found that mortality follow-up data were available for a median time of 178 months.
+The team observed that mortality follow-up data were available for a median time of 178 months.

-The researchers found that participants with alcoholic liver disease had increased risk for liver-related mortality, but not for overall mortality or cardiovascular mortality.
+The team found that participants with alcoholic liver disease had increased risk for liver-related mortality, but not for overall mortality or cardiovascular mortality.

 Dr Trimble's team concludes, "Alcoholic liver disease increases the risks for liver-related mortality but not for cardiac or overall mortality."